Agent 47: Reception

 Agent 47 has been praised for his moral ambiguity and nuanced characterization.
-In 2012, GamesRadar+ fittingly ranked Agent 47 as the 47th "most memorable, influential, and badass" protagonist in video games.
-Alongside other gaming characters with similar traits, such as Lara Croft, Sam Fisher, Solid Snake and Slender Man, he is considered one of the most popular and significant characters in video games.
+In 2012, GamesRadar+ ranked Agent 47 as the 47th "most memorable, influential, and badass" protagonist in video games.
+Alongside other gaming characters with similar traits, such as Lara Croft, Sam Fisher and Solid Snake, he is considered one of the most popular and significant characters in video games.
 He is regarded by GamesRadar+, FHM, The Telegraph, Play, and G4 as one of the best assassins in video games.
 IGN ranked him as gaming's fourth "most notorious" anti-hero, while The Telegraph ranked him third on their list of top 10 video game anti-heroes.
 Complex ranked him as the 5th "best assassin and hitman in video games", noting him as the "original contract killer", while also praising his outfit as "stylish".
 Empire ranked him as the 21st "greatest video game character", stating that his design was "striking".
 Rolling Stone ranked Agent 47 among the most iconic video game characters of the 21st century.
 In 2024, a poll conducted by BAFTA with around 4,000 respondents named Agent 47 as the third most iconic video-game character of all time, only behind Lara Croft and Mario.